Wednesday, January 27, 2010

 Impediment to Relaxation

 A former life full of abuse does not make one laid back.
 Truly, deeply relaxing is foreign when you've spent years being on constant alert, watching your abuser and assessing your level of danger.
-Like a rabbit or dear, your ears are attuned to the constant threat of the predator.
+Like a rabbit or deer, your ears are attuned to the constant threat of the predator.

-Years after I stopped engaging in abusive relationships,I realized that I was rarely relaxed.
-There was always a tightness inside and always a suspicion that at any moment abuse might walk back into my life.
+Years after I stopped engaging in abusive relationships, I realized that I was rarely relaxed.
+There was always a tightness inside and always a suspicion that, at any moment, abuse might walk back into my life.
 Working on abuse survivor issues with a qualified counselor has helped considerably, but relaxation itself has taken concentrated effort for me.
 I am improving step by step.

-So how can we relax when we've been terrorized by one or more abusers, who insisted through words and/or actions that our needs had no significance?
+So how can we relax when we've been terrorized by one or more abusers who insisted through words and/or actions that our needs had no significance?

 Here is what I am discovering:

-4. Sitting outside and staring at the clouds, the birds or the breeze moving the tree branches is soothing.
+4. Sitting outside and staring at the clouds, the birds, or the breeze moving the tree branches is soothing.

 7. Learn to say no to overburdening your schedule.
 Every second should not be committed.